Astroscale: History

 On 23 January 2020, Astroscale announced it had been awarded a grant of up to US$4.5 million from the Tokyo Metropolitan Government's "Innovation Tokyo Project" to build a roadmap for commercializing active debris removal (ADR) services.

 On 3 June 2020, Astroscale U.S. Inc. announced it had entered into a definitive agreement to acquire the intellectual property and other assets and to hire certain members of the staff of Effective Space Solutions R&D Ltd., an Israeli satellite life-extension and servicing company.
 These moves make Astroscale the only company solely dedicated to on-orbit services across low Earth orbit (LEO) and geostationary orbit (GEO) and bring the company closer to realizing its vision of orbital sustainability for future generations.

 On 11 January 2022, Astroscale announced it has reached an agreement to prebuy fuel for its Life Extension In-orbit (LEXI™) Servicer.

+In 2023, the Japanese government awarded US$80 million to Astroscale through 2028.

+In November 2024, Astroscale Japan has announced that its commercial debris inspection demonstration satellite, Active Debris Removal by Astroscale-Japan (ADRAS-J), successfully approached a large piece of space debris — a rocket upper stage — to approximately 15 meters.
+This is the closest approach ever achieved by a commercial company to space debris through Rendezvous and Proximity Operations (RPO).

+In March 2025, Airbus Defence and Space has placed the first large-scale commercial order for Astroscale UK's second-generation docking plates, securing a deal of more than 100 units.
+These docking plates are designed to facilitate in-orbit servicing and end-of-life satellite removal, integration with various satellite platforms supporting multiple docking methods, including robotic and magnetic capture.